alethiotx/artemis-kgs-link-predictions/README.md

 ### 1. Prepare
 Extracts and processes knowledge graph data:
-- Loads the specified dataset using PyKEEN
+- Loads the specified dataset using PyKEEN (Hetionet, BioKG, OpenBioLink, or PrimeKG)
-- Concatenates training, testing, and validation triples
+- Concatenates training, testing, and validation triples into a single NumPy array
-- Extracts genes and terms based on dataset-specific criteria
+- Extracts genes and terms based on dataset-specific criteria using metadata files from S3
 - Generates hash tables mapping IDs to human-readable names
-- Optional downsampling to 10,000 terms
+- Optional downsampling to 10,000 terms using random seed 42 for reproducibility
+- Uses dataset-specific processing functions for each knowledge graph

 **Outputs:**
-- `triples.npy`: All knowledge graph triples
+- `triples.npy`: All knowledge graph triples (NumPy array)
-- `terms.csv`: List of terms for prediction
+- `terms.csv`: List of terms for prediction (one per line)
-- `genes_hash_table.csv`: Gene ID to name mappings
+- `genes_hash_table.csv`: Gene ID to name mappings (2 columns: ID, Name)
-- `terms_hash_table.csv`: Term ID to name and type mappings
+- `terms_hash_table.csv`: Term ID to name and type mappings (2-3 columns: ID, Name, [Type])

 ### 2. Predict
 Generates predictions for each term in parallel:
-- Uses trained PyKEEN models for target prediction
+- Uses trained PyKEEN models loaded with `torch.load` (weights_only=False)
-- Processes each term independently for scalability
+- Processes each term independently using Nextflow's parallel processing
-- Determines appropriate relation types based on dataset and term type
+- Determines appropriate relation types and prediction direction (head→tail or tail→head) based on dataset and term type
+- Uses PyKEEN's `predict.predict_target()` function for scoring
+- Handles dataset-specific relation mappings (HETIONET_RELATIONS, BIOKG_RELATIONS, etc.)
+- Applies random seeds for reproducibility (seed=42)
+- Creates safe filenames by replacing special characters with underscores
-- Outputs individual prediction files per term
+- Outputs individual prediction files per term in transposed format (term as row, genes as columns)

 **Outputs:**
-- `*_predictions.csv`: Per-term prediction files
+- `<term>_predictions.csv`: Per-term prediction files with scores rounded to 1 decimal place

 ### 3. Summarize
 Aggregates and annotates all predictions:
-- Combines predictions from all terms
+- Combines predictions from all terms using `collectFile` to create a metafile
+- Transposes data from terms×genes to genes×terms format
-- Maps IDs to human-readable gene and term names
+- Maps IDs to human-readable gene and term names using hash tables
-- Generates final consolidated prediction matrix
+- Sorts columns alphabetically for consistency
+- Removes duplicate genes and terms
+- Calculates final output statistics (file size, total predictions)

 **Outputs:**
-- `predictions.csv`: Final aggregated predictions with annotations
+- `predictions.csv`: Final aggregated predictions with gene names as rows and term names as columns

 ## Requirements